|

 components, and performing hundreds of thousands of calculations

-for a run AeroLap can provide more realistic and accurate
+for a run, AeroLap can provide more realistic and accurate

 results than other methods.
 The results of those calculations are presented in a